 Similar species: Prairie rose gentian (S. campestris) has the branches in the flower cluster alternate, not opposite; its calyx tube is prominently 5-ribbed or winged (not smooth) and the plant grows only to about 9 inches tall.
-It is found in prairies, fields and roadsides, mostly in the southern two-thirds of the state.
-Marsh pink (S. brachiata) is rare in our state, having been recorded only from Butler Co. in southeast Missouri.
+It is found in prairies, fields, and roadsides, mostly in the southern two-thirds of the state.
+Marsh pink (S. brachiata) is rare in our state, having been recorded only from Butler County in southeast Missouri.

 Found in southern, northeastern, and east-central counties.

 Habitat and Conservation